The Labours of Hercules: The Apples of the Hesperides

 Poirot takes up the commission and interviews the detective on the case, Inspector Wagstaffe, about the suspects.
 Patrick Casey's wife, a strict Catholic, is dead.
 His daughter is a nun in a convent, and his son, who took after his father, is in jail in the United States.
 There are many leads connected with the gang which stretch all over the world, and Poirot sets his inquiries in motion.

 Three months later, Poirot goes to visit the convent which Casey's daughter entered, in a remote part of the western coast of Ireland.
 He discovers that she had died two months earlier.
 Poirot convinces one of the locals to help him break into the convent, where he finds and recovers the goblet.
 He returns it to Power, and tells him that the nuns were using it as a chalice.
 Casey's daughter had taken it there to atone for her father's sins; the nuns were ignorant of its ownership and ancient history.
 Poirot had realized that, as there had been no trace or even rumor of the goblet whatsoever for more than ten years, it was likely somewhere where "ordinary material values did not apply".
 The mention of Casey's daughter being a nun supplied the obvious place.

-Poirot shows Power how, during the Renaissance, the Pope used a hidden mechanism in the goblet to putt poison into his victim's drinks.
+Poirot shows Power how, during the Renaissance, the Pope used a hidden mechanism in the goblet to put poison into his victim's drinks.
 Poirot suggests no good will come of owning an object with such an evil history; if it is given back to the convent, the nuns will say masses for Power's soul.
 Poirot also reminds Power of his boyhood in western Ireland.
 Power agrees; he has got what he wants, which was to own the goblet.
 Poirot returns the goblet to the convent, calling it the gift of a man "so unhappy he does not know he is unhappy".